Eclipse-Phase-Unofficial/ep-character-creator/README.md

 Doing so allows you to change things like the error reporting location, or almost any other configuration.
 Simply add `--enf-file custom.env` to the run command above.

-NOTE:  Because of how javascript is compiled, `MIX_GOOGLE_ANALYTICS_ID` can only be set by changing "standalone.env" at build time.

 ##  Local Development and Testing
 You will need: